onmetal/kolm/README.md

 machine.
 The primary use of kolm is for testing aggregated api servers, as debugging aggregated api servers in-cluster is a complex and troublesome task.

-> :danger: kolm is a *testing-only* tool.
+> ⚠️ kolm is a *testing-only* tool.
 Practices employed in this tool are inherently unsafe and should
 > never be used in production and is plumbing-only.

 ## Installation